Inspiration

 Kamo Station (JR Kansai Line, Yamatoji Line) can be reached from Kyoto Station via rapid train.
 It takes about an hour, with a single transfer at Kizu Station.
 From Kamo Station, take Kizugawa City Community Bus towards Kamoyamanoie for about 16 minutes, and get off at Gansen-ji Temple.

-Gansen-ji Temple is an ancient Buddhist temple located in Kamo-cho, part of Kizugawa City in the southernmost part of Kyoto Prefecture.
-Thought to have been built in 729, the name “Gansen-ji” translat …
+Gansenji Temple is an ancient Buddhist temple in Kamo-cho, Kizugawa City, the southernmost part of Kyoto Prefecture.
+It’s located in the tea-producing region of Kyoto.
+The temple was founded in 729.
+T …

 Tanshu Kannon-ji Temple (Tamba Ajisai-dera): A Must-Visit for Hydrangea Lovers in Kyoto